hackeryarn/blog/content/post/async-python/index.md

 | FastAPI       | 1       | 26287 | 2.43ms      | 9.38ms      | 2.72ms |
 | FastAPI       | 2       | 37353 | 1.71ms      | 7.25ms      | 2.43ms |

+> This table does not include Sync Django Pooled because it makes no difference when we don't hit the database.

+The most obvious thing here is that FastAPI far outperform Django across all metrics.
+The developers behind FastAPI worked hard to make sure it performs well under these exacts conditions, and it shows.
+Now that we addressed the elephant in the room, let's focus on the more nuanced Django benchmarks.

-The RPS (Requests per second) had a couple surprises.
-Async Django had an order of magnitude worse performance compared to Sync Django.
-Async isn't free, but this is a massive shift.
-Another thing to note, is that adding a worker doubled the performance of Async Django but modestly increased the performance of FastAPI and Sync Django.
+The RPS (Requests per second) metric had a couple surprises.
+Async Django performed an order of magnitude slower than Sync Django.
+Async isn't free, but this massive difference is surprising.
+Conversely, the async version starts making up ground with smoother scaling than the Sync Django version.
+As we add workers, we see a modest increase in throughput for Sync Django, but a doubling throughput for Async Django.

-Less surprisingly, FastAPI had much better RPS performance than either Django version.
-It's in the name after all.

-When it came to latency, we start to see an advantage of async request handling.
-Both FastAPI and Async Django had almost no outliers, while Sync Django saw some a few requests take much longer than others.
-This is a great advantage of async.
-Tail latency can become a horrible sticking point when a portion of the user base thinks the site is unresponsive, so smoothing out the curve at the cost of a slower average might be a worthy trade off.
+When it comes to latency, we start to see an advantage of async request handling.
+Async Django has no outliers and a median close to the average.
+Sync Django, on the other hand, saw massive difference in tail latency.
+The slowest requests took over 100x longer than the average.

+The latency metrics shows and important tradeoff between the two configurations.
+When we use async, we trade average performance for consistency.
+In many scenarios we should make this tradeoff, but with a 10x slow down with Async Django, we have to weigh the option carefully.

 ### Database reads
 Although the previous section gives us some baseline, even the simplest app, unless you're building a static site, will need to connect to a database.
 So let's connect to a database and perform some reads as part of our load test.